 Unfortunately, this antenna is widely misunderstood.
 Let’s clarify a few points—perhaps we’ll even debunk a few myths in the process:

-HF.
-It does not radiate (assuming proper balance), nor does
+low loss at HF.
+It does not radiate (assuming proper balance),

-losses relative to those of the matched line.
-It does not degrade
+increases line losses relative to those of the matched line.
+It does

 3. Any power that is not dissipated in the feed line, tuner or transmitter is radiated by the antenna.